aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/apache-struts-1-3/downloads-and-configure-aspose-words-in-struts-1-3/_index.md

 ﻿---
-title: Downloads and Configure Aspose.Words in Struts 1.3 – Aspose.Words for Java
+title: Downloads and Configure Aspose.Words in Struts 1.3
+second_title: Aspose.Words for Java
 articleTitle: Downloads and Configure Aspose.Words in Struts 1.3
 linktitle: Downloads and Configure Aspose.Words in Struts 1.3
 description: "Downloads and Configure Aspose.Words for Java on Apache Struts."